danielaparker/jsoncons/doc/ref/jsonpointer/jsonpointer.md

   </tr>
   <tr>
     <td><a href="get.md">get</a></td>
-    <td>Get a value from a JSON document using Json Pointer path notation.</td>
+    <td>Get a value from a JSON document using JSON Pointer path notation.</td>
   </tr>
   <tr>
     <td><a href="insert.md">insert</a></td>
-    <td>Inserts a value in a JSON document using Json Pointer path notation, if the path doesn't specify an object member that already has the same key.</td>
+    <td>Inserts a value in a JSON document using JSON Pointer path notation, if the path doesn't specify an object member that already has the same key.</td>
   </tr>
   <tr>
     <td><a href="insert_or_assign.md">insert_or_assign</a></td>
-    <td>Inserts a value in a JSON document using Json Pointer path notation, or if the path specifies an object member that already has the same key, assigns the new value to that member.</td>
+    <td>Inserts a value in a JSON document using JSON Pointer path notation, or if the path specifies an object member that already has the same key, assigns the new value to that member.</td>
   </tr>
   <tr>
     <td><a href="remove.md">remove</a></td>
-    <td>Removes a value from a JSON document using Json Pointer path notation.</td>
+    <td>Removes a value from a JSON document using JSON Pointer path notation.</td>
   </tr>
   <tr>
     <td><a href="replace.md">replace</a></td>
-    <td>Replaces a value in a JSON document using Json Pointer path notation.</td>
+    <td>Replaces a value in a JSON document using JSON Pointer path notation.</td>
   </tr>
 </table>